Mystery9-6/gammavr/README.md

 I have committed to this project, so it most likely won't be abandoned unless proved impossible or if other issues arise.

 The base is a 3D engine by the name of Gamma Engine by the Scratcher @littlebunny06.
-This will (hopefully) slowly but surely create a VR engine for Gamma Engine.
+GammaVR will (hopefully) slowly but surely create a VR engine for Gamma Engine.